 These national estimates include statereported data from the 50 states, D.C., Puerto Rico, and the U.S. Virgin Islands.
 They exclude all spending and enrollment through Medicaid-expansion CHIP and separate CHIP programs.
 CMS used Transformed Medicaid Statistical Information System (T-MSIS) data to determine the percentage of total Medicaid expenditures accounted for by each beneficiary category. then applied that percentage to the net total Medicaid expenditures (federal and state) states reported to the Medicaid Budget and Expenditure System (MBES) in form CMS-64.
 Total net expenditures exclude spending for administrative expenses and disproportionate share hospital payments.
 Enrollment totals represent the count of total beneficiary years in T-MSIS aggregated across five beneficiary categories.
 People with Disabilities includes beneficiaries of any age who are eligible for Medicaid on the basis of disability.
 Adults: ACA Medicaid Expansion includes adults made eligible for Medicaid under the Affordable Care Act beginning in 2014.
 Some adult eligibility groups may include a small number of individuals under age 21 and over age 64.
-Source:

 CMS calculations using calendar year 2020 MBES expenditure data and 2020 T-MSIS data on enrollees and expenditures.
-Full website links for each data source can be found in the Appendix.